Le Pecq

 Le Pecq ([l(ə) pɛk]) is a commune in the Yvelines department in the Île-de-France region in north-central France.
-It is located in the western suburbs of Paris, 18.4 km from the center of Paris.
+It is located in the western suburbs of Paris, 18.4 km from the centre of Paris.

 Geography

 The commune of Le Pecq is located in a loop of the Seine river, 19 km west of Paris, at the foot of the chateau of Saint-Germain-en-Laye.

 Le Pecq's territory is astride the two banks of the Seine and includes a small island, Corbière.
 It is highly urbanized except for Corbière island, which is partially protected as a nesting zone for migratory birds.
 Until after the Second World War, there were swimming baths on the island.
 Le Pecq was famous for two other establishments related to water: a spa exploiting springs on St-Germain hill and a natural water swimming pool which was 100 metres long with sand beaches.

 It borders the communes of Saint-Germain-en-Laye and Mareil-Marly in the west, Montesson and Le Mesnil-le-Roi (Carrières-sous-Bois district) to the north, Croissy-sur-Seine and Le Vésinet in the east and Marly-le-Roi and Le Port-Marly to the south.